tirtharajsinha/IOT-and-Robotics/README.md

 CircuitPython libraries are written in Python.
 They provide additional functionality and support external devices, beyond what is in CircuitPython itself.After connect your board to your computers usb you should see a drive named _CIRCUITPY_.
 Libraries are stored on your CIRCUITPY drive in a folder called lib.

 You can get the library packages bundle from [here](https://circuitpython.org/libraries) or find the indevidual library from thonny package installer.

+### IDE/Text Editor Installation

+- Now you need a IDE.
+I prefer **_thonny_** for this as it has REPL terminal For Installation guide follow this [blog form Adafruit](https://learn.adafruit.com/circuitpython-libraries-on-micropython-using-the-raspberry-pi-pico/thonny-setup).

+- For just minor editing you can use **_VS Code_**.

 <hr>